8 Australians die by Suicide Every Single Day. What can you do to help?

 The stigma associated with mental health amongst doctors is significant - with 40% of doctors feeling that acknowledging personal mental health concerns would make them seem perceived as less competent.
 That’s why it’s essential we all understand the role we each play in preventing suicides, and how starting a conversation with our family, friends or colleagues could help save their lives.

-R U Ok Day is a national day of action dedicated to reminding everyone that any day is the day to ask “Are you ok?”, and support those struggling with life.
-R U OK?'s vision is a world where we're all connected and are protected from suicide.
+R U Ok Day is a national day of action dedicated to reminding everyone that any day is the day to ask “Are you ok?”

-What things should we look out for if we are worried about someone?
+What things should you look out for if you are worried about someone?

-As a very general response, the main thing you should look out for is a change of behaviour – perhaps they’re not dressed properly, behaving a manner that is not their usual for them.
+The main thing you should look out for is a change of behaviour – perhaps they’re not dressed properly or they’re not acting their usual selves.

-It’s important to consider that this could be a one off (we all have days when we forget to iron a shirt) but observe if it’s a repeated pattern and take it from there.
+It’s important to understand whether it is a one-off (we all have days where we forget to iron a shirt) or whether it’s a repeated pattern.

-In the medical workplace, if necessary, you might discuss your concerns in confidence with the Unit Manager or the Clinical Director, as to what steps should be taken to help the individual in distress.
+In the medical workplace, you might discuss what steps should be taken to help the individual in distress in confidence with the Unit Manager or the Clinical Director.

 Try not to take on too much responsibility yourself.
-When speaking with the affected person, be upfront and say you have noticed that they have not been themselves.
-Maybe they don’t want to talk to you.
-You could then suggest they could seek help from other professional sources such as a GP, councillor or helpline.
+Be upfront with the person you’re trying to help and say you have noticed that they have not been themselves.
+If they’re not willing to open up, you could suggest they seek help from other professional sources such as a GP, councillor or helpline.

-Always ensure that you stay non-judgemental and your demeanor must remain non-threatening.
+Always ensure that you stay non-judgemental and that your demeanour remains non-threatening.

 4 Steps to start a conversation that matters